-- The Genesys Migration Guide, also on the Genesys Documentation Library DVD, which contains a documented migration strategy from Genesys product releases 5.x and later to all Genesys 7.x releases.
-Contact Genesys Technical Support for additional information. - The Genesys 7 Events and Models Reference Manual, which contains an extensive collection of events and call models describing core interaction processing in Genesys environments. - The Voice Platform SDK 8.0 .NET (or Java) API Reference, which contains technical details of T-Library functions. - The Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and CTI terminology and acronyms used in this document. - Genesys 8 Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases. - Genesys 7 Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 7.6 Worksheets, which provides a range of expected database sizes for various Genesys products.
+- Genesys Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases. - Genesys Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures that are relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 8.x Worksheets, which provides a range of expected database sizes for various Genesys products.

-For additional system-wide planning tools and information, see the releasespecific listings of System Level Documents on the Genesys Technical Support website, accessible from the system level documents by release tab in the Knowledge Base Browse Documents Section.
+For additional system-wide planning tools and information, see the release-specific listings of System-Level Documents on the Genesys Documentation website.